TatuLaras/waveforest/README.md

 ## Usage

-After bootup, a message in the top left will tell you the keyboard shortcuts needed to use waveforest.
+After bootup, a message in the top left will tell you the most important keyboard shortcuts needed to use waveforest.
 You can use the `h` key to bring it up again at any time.

 You can hit the `space` key, after which you can fuzzily find a node that you're looking for.